 In Ali Baba & The Gold Raiders (2002), Ali Baba's brother disappears from the story once the Gold Raiders come back and find him in their cave.
 It should be pointed out that in the original story the Forty Thieves killed him, so it seems the writers just couldn't be bothered to think of a way to write him back in aside from Ali Baba returning with a large sack he didn't have when he left, hinting at his collecting his brother's remains.

 Sylvia from the Direct-to-VHS movie An Extremely Goofy Movie (2000).
-She doesn't pop up outside of that film or is mentioned - even Roxanne from the first movie popped up in House of Mouse.
+She doesn't pop up outside of that film and isn't mentioned anywhere else - even Roxanne from the first movie popped up in House of Mouse.
 It may be Justified by the Goof Troop continuity being all but done, and the movie only takes place in that continuity.

-Happy Feet 2 (2011): The last time we see Sven is when it's revealed he is a puffin, not a penguin, and is a complete joke, what happens to him afterwards other than helping dance the iceberg to bits is not explained.
+Happy Feet 2 (2011): The last time Sven is seen is when it's revealed he is a puffin, not a penguin, and is a complete joke; what happens to him afterwards other than helping dance the iceberg to bits is not explained.

-In An American Tail (1986), the young baby of the Mousekewitz family, Yasha, drops out of the film about halfway through.
+A literal example: In An American Tail (1986), the young baby of the Mousekewitz family, Yasha, drops out of the film about halfway through — particularly conspicuous in a story about accidental family separation.
 She does appear in the sequels, however.

 Earlier on in the film, Bill the Lizard is blasted out of the White Rabbit's chimney and up into the sky while trying to extract the giant Alice from the Rabbit's house.
 He isn't seen again for the rest of the film.